cnabio/cnab-spec/102-invocation-image.md

 CMD /cnab/app/run
 ```

 The above example installs and configures Helm inside of a base Ubuntu image.
-Note that there are no restrictions on what tools may be installed.
+Note that there are no restrictions on what tools MAY be installed.

 ## The Run Tool